mdazadhossain95/the_food_freaks/README.md

 steps:
 ## pip install virtualenv (if you don't already have virtualenv installed)
 ## virtualenv venv to create your new environment (called 'venv' here)
-## source venv/bin/activatesource venv/bin/activate to enter the virtual environment
+## source venv/bin/activate  source venv/bin/activate to enter the virtual environment
 ## pip install -r requirements.txt to install the requirements in the current environment
 ## python3 manage.py runserver